nialloc9/sold-price-map-technical-challenge/README.md

 - As the project will only have one view I will use local state and pass that down instead of using a data store such as redux.
 This would be overkill for something like this.
 I will split the logic and view into 2.
 A container and a view.
 While inheritance could be used here I will use object composition instead as react favors it.

-- Data from endpoint will already be grouped and assinged a role so mapping over the data to create the UI will be simplified.
+- Data from endpoint will already be grouped and assigned a group so mapping over the data to create the UI will be simplified.

 - The static site will be hosted using a S3 bucket.
 It will be publicly available.